gantry/docs/pages/01.gantry5/02.configure/01.gantry-admin/docs.md

 Each tab located near the top of the **Gantry Admin** gives the user quick access to various elements of the Gantry-powered theme's settings.
 These sections, referred to as *Panels*, make it easy to quickly navigate to the setting you need to adjust.

 There are two different types of panels.
 The first, located along the very top of the **Gantry Admin**, are global settings which affect not only your selected outline, but the site as a whole.
 These include the **Menu** and **About** panels.
-Additionally, you can use the **Outline** panel to manage and create new outlines for your site.
+Additionally, you can use the **Outlines** panel to manage and create new outlines for your site.

 The second type of panels are available on the gray tabs bar and they enable you to refine settings for the presently-selected outline.
 These **Outline-specific** panels make it possible for you to give each page of your site a unique look, visually setting your front page apart from your About page, for example.